Jonasitoelprogramador/Milestone4/README.md

 Homepage
 This page introduces the users to the basic idea behind this app.
 There are three main sections:
 1. Jonah's Story - this section explains to the user how the idea for the app came into being.
-2. The Concept - this section roughly explains what you should expect from using this platform.
+2. The Concept - this section explains the aim of the app or, in other words, the type of situation that this app aims to engender.
-3. The Deal - this section explains a little more about the specifics of
+3. The Deal - this section explains the specifics of the arrangement between host and worker.

 Userpage
 This is similar to the Homepage, however, only displays recipes that the current user uploaded.